How to Cook Beets

 Beets, or beetroots, are a root vegetable, the taproot of the beet plant.
 They have a sweet and earthy flavor, which intensifies when cooked.

 Beets can be cooked in a variety of ways, and are very common in Eastern European cuisines.
-Sometimes they are peeled before cooking, sometimes scrubbed and cooked with their skins on.
-The the skins slip off fairly easily after cooking (and some people are happy to leave the skins on if they are thin and scrubbed well; they are fine to eat).
+Sometimes they are peeled before cooking; sometimes they are scrubbed and cooked with their skins on.
+The skins slip off fairly easily after cooking (and some people are happy to leave the skins on if they are thin and scrubbed well; they are fine to eat).

-They can be roasted (a favorite method, as it concentrates the sweetness), boiled and steamed.
-They can also be eaten raw, which isn’t so common, but when uncooked and thinly sliced or shredded they add an interesting crunch to salads.
+They can be roasted (a favorite method, as it concentrates the sweetness), boiled, or steamed.
+They can also be eaten raw, which isn’t so common, but when uncooked and thinly sliced or shredded, they add an interesting crunch to salads.
 Definitely worth trying!
-You also can pickle cooked beets.
+You can also pickle cooked beets.

 How to Roast Beets

-Preheat the oven to 400 degrees (if you want to roast them at a higher or lower temperature you surely can – just adjust the cooking time accordingly until the test done).
+1. Preheat the oven to 400°F (if you want to roast them at a higher or lower temperature, you surely can — just adjust the cooking time accordingly until the beets are tender).
 Scrub the beets to remove any dirt, then trim off any tops close to the top of the beet, and trim off the tendril-ey root at the bottom.

-Wrap each beet in a piece of aluminum foil large enough to fully enclose the beet.
-If you are roasting baby beets you can wrap several of them in one piece of foil.
+1. Wrap each beet fully in a piece of aluminum foil.
+If you are roasting baby beets, you can wrap several of them in one piece of foil.
 Place the wrapped beets on a baking sheet in case any juices drip out while they are roasting.
 Roast for 50 to 60 minutes, depending on size, or until a knife slides easily into the beet right into the middle.

-Let them sit until they are cool enough to handle, then peel off the skins.
-Rubbing them with a paper towel help get the skin to slide off easily.
+1. Let them sit until they are cool enough to handle, then peel off the skins.
+Rubbing them with a paper towel helps get the skin to slide off easily.
 Slice and dice as desired.

 How Do You Cook Beet Greens?